Sonoma Valley

 Sonoma Valley offers a wide range of year-round festivals and events, including the Sonoma International Film Festival.
 Points of interest include the Quarryhill Botanic Garden, Mission San Francisco Solano, Jack London State Historic Park, Sonoma State Historic Park and the Blue Wing Inn of 1840.

 Geography

 The valley is located in southeastern Sonoma County between the Mayacamas Mountains and Sonoma Mountains.
 It stretches from San Pablo Bay in the south to the city of Santa Rosa in the north.
 Sonoma Creek flows down the valley to the bay.
 The area includes the incorporated city of Sonoma and part of the city of Santa Rosa, as well as numerous unincorporated communities, including Kenwood and Glen Ellen near Santa Rosa and, near Sonoma, El Verano, Boyes Hot Springs, Fetters Hot Springs, and Agua Caliente.

+Local Flora and Fauna

+Sonoma is filled with a variety of native plant life.
+The Sonoma area experiences dry heat throughout summer and a wet winter, which helps nurture the growth of uncommon plants in the area.
+The Checker Lily variant Affinis flourish in the Sonoma region due to the elevation and cool climate.
+The plant displays a dulled yellowish green color which is ‘mixed’ with brown spotted petals.

 History

 Once a valley of the coastal Miwok, Pomo and Wintun peoples, called the "Valley of the Moon" in their legends, the valley was selected by the Franciscan order of Spain as the site to build the Mission San Francisco Solano, the northernmost mission in their chain of twenty-one missions built in Alta California.
 Established in 1823 and named to honor St. Francis Solanus, Mission Solano was the sole California mission established under the rule of a newly independent Mexico.
 Within two generations of the Spaniards' arrival, however, the indigenous societies of the region were dispossessed of their land and decimated by diseases to which Europeans were resistant.
 Soon after the Sonoma mission was built, it was secularized by the Mexican government, and, under the orders of Lieutenant, later General Mariano Guadalupe Vallejo, el Pueblo de Sonoma (the town of Sonoma) was laid out in the standard form of a Mexican town, centered around the historic plaza, which is still the town's focal point.